 Understanding Glenohumeral Osteoarthritis

-A joint is a place where two bones meet.
+A joint is where 2 bones meet.
 The glenohumeral joint is the main joint in the shoulder.
 It is a ball-and-socket joint.
 It is formed where the head or ball of the upper arm bone fits into the shallow socket on the shoulder blade.
 The upper arm bone is called the humerus.
 The socket is called the glenoid.
 This is how the joint gets its name.
 When the glenohumeral joint is healthy, it helps you rotate and move your arm freely without any pain.

 With glenohumeral osteoarthritis, the parts of the joint wear down.
 This can cause pain, stiffness, and limited movement.
 Glenohumeral osteoarthritis is a long-term condition.
 But treatment can help manage symptoms, increase movement, and improve function.